 - Member of the tenor section, Assistant Director from 1998 to 2002

-- Became Musical Director of the BCS in 2002
+- Musical Director of the BCS since 2002

 - Ohio State University – Bachelor of Music in Music Theory and Composition (1987)